Capacity: 5,106 (Seats 2,240)

 Home Kit: Red and White

 The Moor Lane football ground is now unrecognisable from what it was like a year ago.
-The old ground has been completely replaced by four new stands, effectively making it a new stadium.
+The old ground has been completely replaced by four new stands, with the corners enclosed, effectively making it a new stadium.
 Considering that this was all done in just ten months, is a remarkable achievement.
 The last stand to be opened was the new Main Stand on the Neville Road side of the ground.
-This all seated stand is a fairly simple affair with six rows of seats.
-At the back of the stand, there is quite a tall retaining 'wall' between the seating area and the roof.
-Th team dugouts are located at the front of this stand.
+This mainly all seated stand is a fairly simple affair with six rows of seats.
+At the back of the stand, there is a small area of standing and above there is quite a tall retaining 'wall' going to up to the roof.
+The team dugouts are located at the front of this stand.
 Although this stand on the Neville Road Stand replaced the old Main Stand, it is the new Moor Lane Stand opposite that has more facilities, with glassed corporate areas at the rear of it.
 It too is all-seated and is of a similar height to the Neville Road Stand.
-Both ends have new covered terraces, with the West Terrace, being the first of the new stands to be constructed of the new stadium.
+Both ends have newly covered terraces, with the West Terrace, being the first of the new stands to be constructed of the new stadium.
 The East Terrace opposite is almost a replica of the West Terrace and all of part of this terrace can be allocated to away supporters.
-Two corners of the ground on the Moor Lane side are enclosed, although not used for spectators.
+The teams come onto the field of play from the south-west corner of the ground.
 The transformation of the stadium means that it now meets entry requirements for the Football League, which shows the ambition of the Club.

 Overlooking the ground at the North Eastern corner is the tall spire of St Pauls Church.
 One thing I noticed, is that the new floodlight panels at the ground are in the same outline shape as the Club badge.